 Get active during your visit to Lake Tahoe by enjoying water activities.
 Set off on your own boating excursion by going kayaking or take to the skies and go parasailing for a bird’s eye view of the lake.

 Did you know that the founder of Kings Beach won the site in a legendary poker game?
 Luck is also on your side when you get to spend a day here.
-The Kings Beach area is open to the public, so you can explore one of the best shores on the entire lake.
+The Kings Beach recreation area is open to the public, so you can explore one of the best shores on the entire lake.

 While South Lake Tahoe has more beaches, Kings Beach is the crown jewel on the north shore of Lake Tahoe.
 Sink your toes into the soft white sand as it slopes gradually into the refreshing waters of the lake.
 It’s the ideal place for a day at the beach.
 Enjoy sunbathing on the unshaded coastline, swimming, or enjoying a picnic with amazing views.